mac-comp221-sp23/mac-comp221-sp23.github.io/index.markdown

 **ERRATA:**

 - Problem 4b: a valid orderings -> a valid ordering.
 Please provide an algorithm that finds any valid ordering of letters given the data.
+- Problem 3e: When I say faster here, it's a rare case of me referring to speed in a non-asymptotic way!
+Think in terms of number of vertices visited/edges traversed, etc.